utah-cs4470-sp23/class/assembly.md

     mov r10, [rsp + 0]
     mov [rax + 0], r10

 This copies 24 bytes from `[rsp]` to `[rax]` via `r10`.
-Note that you can't move from memory to memory.
-The data has to stop over in a register, R10.
-Also note that we do the copy backwards---the furthest bytes first.
+Note that we do the copy backwards---the furthest bytes first.
 This is because we will typically copy "up" the stack, and copying the highest bytes first means we won't overwrite our input with our output.

 ## Arithmetic